La Feria High School

 La Feria High School (LFHS) is a public high school located in La Feria, Texas, United States.
 It is the sole high school in the La Feria Independent School District.
-In 2015, the school was rated "Met Standard" by the Texas Education Agency.
+For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.

 LFHS was said to have been racially integrated first in 1957, making the class of 1959 the first integrated class in the state of Texas to graduate.

 Athletics

 The La Feria Lions compete in the following sports: